Luc de Clapiers, marquis de Vauvenargues: Life

 He began corresponding with Voltaire in April 1743.
 He was encouraged to turn to literature by his friend the marquis of Mirabeau, author of L'Ami des Hommes, and father of the statesman.
 Wishing to enter the diplomatic service, for two years he made applications to ministers and to king Louis XV himself.
 These efforts were unsuccessful, but Vauvenargues nevertheless came close to securing a diplomatic appointment, thanks to the intervention of Voltaire.
 But he contracted smallpox, which disfigured him, rendered him nearly blind, and left him with a chronic cough.
 Voltaire then asked him to submit to him his ideas on the difference between Jean Racine and Pierre Corneille.
 Their acquaintance ripened into a deep friendship.

 Vauvenargues managed to move to Paris in 1745, where he lived as a recluse.
 Among the few people he socialized with were Jean-François Marmontel and Voltaire.
 He continued to correspond with Fauris de Saint-Vincens.
 In 1746 he published—anonymously—his sole volume, a collection of writing including Introduction à la connaissance de l'esprit humain, with Reflexions and Maximes appended.
 Voltaire implored him to publish a second edition of the book with improved diction.
 It was published in the year of his death (different sources disagree on whether he lived to see the publication of the second edition).

 He died in Paris on 28 May 1747.

 Works

 In childhood, he developed a great admiration for the work of the ancient Greek writer Plutarch.

 Despite the scantiness of Vauvenargues's œuvre, it has attracted considerable interest.
-A century after his death, Schopenhauer favorably quoted several of Vauvenargues sayings, including: "la clarté est la bonne foi des philosophes" [clarity is the good faith of philosophers], from Reflections and Maxims, 729, and: "personne n'est sujet a plus de fautes que ceux qui n'agissent que par reflexion" [none are so prone to make mistakes as those who act only on reflection].
+A century after his death, Schopenhauer favorably quoted several of Vauvenargues's sayings, including: "la clarté est la bonne foi des philosophes" [clarity is the good faith of philosophers], from Reflections and Maxims, 729, and: "personne n'est sujet a plus de fautes que ceux qui n'agissent que par reflexion" [none are so prone to make mistakes as those who act only on reflection].

 The chief distinction between Vauvenargues and his predecessor François de La Rochefoucauld is that Vauvenargues thinks nobly of man, and is altogether inclined rather to the Stoic than to the Epicurean theory.
 He has been called a modern Stoic.